Visit the “News” page for the latest information! Updated 4/19/2019.

 Our region today continues to be active and influential in USCA.
 Covering a wide range of territory that includes Hawaii, Northern California, Nevada, and Utah, this region contains 20 USCA clubs of varying sizes.
 While we are a USCA region dedicated to the preservation of the total German Shepherd Dog, the clubs within our boundaries have consistently produced handler/dog teams who compete nationally and internationally for a variety of organizations: USCA, DVG, AWMA, USRC, AWDF.
 Teams from the Northwestern Region have represented the United States of America in multiple international championships, including the ADRK Championship in Germany (Rottweilers), the FCI World Championship, the FMBB Championships (Belgian Malinois), the WUSV Championship (German Shepherds), and the International Doberman Championship.

 Our region is also home to multiple USCA Regional and National level helpers, all of whom continue to provide safe, skilled, and consistent helper work at all levels of trials.
 The excellent helper work also makes this area a prime location for helper education.
-We are proud to have four USCA teaching helpers in our region: Dave Deleissegues, Joel Monroe, Gary Park, and Richard Tom.
+We are proud to have five USCA teaching helpers in our region: Dave Deleissegues, Joel Monroe, Gary Park, Richard Tom, and Patrick Davis.
 Annually, these teaching helpers host a large number of helper seminars and classifications.
 The cooperation and camaraderie of these experienced helpers is shared among their clubs, creating an overall climate and culture of collaboration and support in the sport of Schutzhund.

 The Northwestern Region is truly unique.
 The rich history, experienced helpers, top-level training, dedicated handlers, and shared camaraderie among clubs are all part of what makes this region so special.